 From a low lunge with the right leg forward, extend the left leg back with the top of your foot flat, and then bend the right leg, squaring your hips.
 Lengthen the spine and exhale, folding forward over the front of the leg with your arms, chest and head.
 Breathe for one minute to three minutes and repeat on the other side.

 7. Seated Pose (Sukasana)

 Sit on your sit bones with your legs crossed and feet relaxed.
 Lift your spine straight to the sky and allow your hands to rest on your knees with the palms facing down.
-Practice breathing, and savor the peace and tranquility of the moment.
+Practice breathing, and savour the peace and tranquillity of the moment.

-P.S: If you can liked this blog you can find Sophie’s origional blog at LiveStrong along with a few other yoga tips.
+P.S: If you can like this blog you can find Sophie’s original blog at LiveStrong along with a few other yoga tips.

 PPS: If you want this blog to appear in your inbox, sign up below.
 Not forgetting to comply with the European Union implementing the new General Data Protection Regulation (GDPR).
 In order to comply with this order, we’re required to verify and confirm your intent to receive our weekly newsletter and the special offers and discounts we occasionally mail out.
 You can find more information about this in the privacy notice.